Swelihle6/Pat2-subtask-1/README.md

 # HISTORICAL TEXT OF WHY MORSE CODE WAS CREATED
 Morse code was developed so that operators could translate the indentations marked on the paper tape into text messages Morse developed a code that assigned a set of dots and dashes to each letter of the English alphabet, allowing for simple transmission of complex messages across telegraph lines.

+# HOW MORSE CODE SYSTEM WORKS
+Morse code uses short and long signals, called dots and dashes, to represent letters and numbers.